-Use this section to upload your Evaluation Plan after the evaluation team approves it.
-Contact your project officer if you are unsure who to contact to get your evaluation plan reviewed and approved.
+Use this section to upload your Evaluation Plan.
+Only upload your evaluation plan after the evaluation team approves it.
+Contact your project officer if you are unsure who to contact to review and approve your evaluation plan.
 Your plan should include information about how your project will conduct, analyze, report on, and use the results of the outcome evaluation.
-Outcome evaluation involves collecting and analyzing information about whether the grantee achieves its intended goals and objectives.

-Evaluation results identify areas where you may need to modify prevention strategies, and you can use the results to plan for sustaining the prevention effort as well as future endeavors.
+Outcome evaluation involves collecting and analyzing information about whether you achieved the intended goals and objectives.
+Evaluation results identify areas where you may need to make modifications to prevention strategies, and you can use evaluation results to plan for sustaining the prevention effort as well as for future endeavors.

-Data Item Response Options Content Guidance and Related Definitions Upload Document Document upload function Click "View" to open the Evaluation Plan section and then select "Add a Document."
-Use the "Browse" button to select a file from your computer, then select the "Upload" button to add your document.
-If your document has not changed since your previous upload, then you do not need to upload a new document.
-Provide a brief description of your document and, if relevant, any changes made to your document between the previous version and this one.
+Data Item Response Options Content Guidance and Related Definitions Upload Document Document upload function Click "View" to open the Evaluation work plan section, then select "Add a Document."
+Use the "Browse" button to select a file from your computer, then click the "Upload" button to add your document.
+If the document has not changed since your previous upload, you do not need to upload a new document.
+Provide a brief description of your document and, if relevant, note any differences between this version and the previous one.
 Free text Enter a description of the document, then click the "Save" button.
-This field accepts up to 1,000 characters.
+If the document has not changed since your previous upload, you do not need to upload a new document.
+The field accepts up to 100 characters.